chocolatey-community/chocolatey-packages/automatic/krita/README.md

 ## Features

-Krita has several features that are unique or a first among free software painting applications:
+* support for colorspaces other than RGB, like CMYK

-* support for colorspaces other than RGB, like CMYK,
+* support for HDR painting
-* support for HDR painting,
+* painting assistants
-* painting assistants,
+* a perspective grid

-* a perspective grid.
+## Notes

-The Krita developers are keen to support the artistic community that has grown around Krita.
+- This package embeds x64 bit version for improved stability and longevity of the package, but downloads x32 bit version.
+It wasn't possible due to packages size limitations to add both versions in the single package.